rabeyamily/projects_hw02/ETHICS.md

-# Ethical Considerations for Web Scraping
+# Ethical Considerations for Web Scraping from GoodReads

 This document outlines the ethical considerations taken into account for the Goodreads Quote Scraper project.